cristianastan2/AOES-CLIM670-Assignment1/_episodes/01-Quickstart-Review.md

 * 1” margins

 ### When is it due?
-Feb 13
+Feb 17

 ### How do I turn it in?
-Upload your report to Blackboard.
+Upload your report to Canvas.